raheenulhasan/group-34-spring-batch/README.md

 spring.datasource.password=password
 ```

+URL to kickstart the application from Browser : ##http://localhost:8081/load

 ### Running the application with IDE

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the springbootapplication class from your IDE.